proxmox/proxmox-backup/docs/backup-client.rst

 ------------

 The backup client also comes with a benchmarking tool.
 This tool measures various metrics relating to compression and encryption speeds.
+If a Proxmox Backup repository (remote or local) is specified, the TLS upload speed will get measured too.

 You can run a benchmark using the ``benchmark`` subcommand of ``proxmox-backup-client``:

+.. note:: The TLS speed test is only included if a :ref:`backup server repository is specified <client_repository>`.

 .. code-block:: console